max-little/GRAPL/README.md

 - Derivation of factorized, marginalized nonparametric distributional models for arbitrary DAGs
 - Computation of nonparametric, causal interventional distributions in arbitrarily complex models with (ADMG) and without (DAG) hidden variables, where such an interventional distribution can be computed in principle
 - Various algorithms for the analysis of causal influence in DAGs/ADMGs (e.g. c-components/districts, node interventions, local Markov conditional independence relations, d-separation, topological sorting)
-- Latex format output distributions which can be easily dropped into documents for publication
+- Latex format output distributions and DOT (Graphviz) graph drawings, which can be easily dropped into documents for publication
 - Inline IPython/Jupyter Latex equation and DAG/ADMG rendering (using Graphviz)

 ## Installation and getting started